brabster/tw-site-mkdocs/docs/posts/2024-07-31-map-over-array-in-bigquery/index.md

 ## Multiple return values

-"But wait" I hear you say, "it looks like I select multiple columns in my `map`!".
+"But wait" I hear you say, "it looks like I can select multiple columns in my `map`!".
 You're right, let's try:

 ```sql
 SELECT